 On the way home, your friend asks you, "Hey, want to trade tickets?"
 You ask, "Why, they're the same."
 And your friend responds, "Why not?"
 You agree, "Why not?" and trade tickets because they indeed are the same...either will gain entrance into the fair.
 They are fungible.

 NFTs are unique.

 Let's take an example.
-Think about two tickets to the big game.
+Suppose that nice lady also bought and gave the entire town tickets to the big game.
 You hold a front-row ticket at mid-field in the V.I.P. section...with the free buffet and drinks!
-A "friend" online holds a top-row ticket in the corner of the stadium.
-That "friend" asks if you'd like to trade tickets.
+Your "friend" holds a top-row ticket in the corner of the stadium.
+That friend asks if you'd like to trade tickets.
 After all, both tickets will get you inside the stadium.